PWr-M3/EM-Template/README.md

 EM-Template is a ... module that is compatible with EuroMeasure system.
 This repository contains [hardware](/hw), [software](/soft), and [documentation](/docs) as well as a CI flow used to generate fabrication and documentation outputs.

+## Usage, simplified, limited - with script
+Create a new repository in the PWr-M3 organisation run setup.sh you will be prompted for repository name (just name, not git url) repository will be cloned and prepared in the parent directory of EM-Template

 ## Usage, create a new repository
 To use the template run following commands.
 REMEMBER TO REPLACE "NEW_NAME" AND TO UPDATE README.